mycroft/nix-home-env/README.md

 $ nix run . -- switch
 ```

+On your first install, there might be a conflict for `~/.config/nix/nix.conf`.
+You can use the `-b backup` flag so the file is moved if in he way.
+Further reconcialiation will work.

 ## Login shell

 If you want home-manager to control the login shell, you'll need to: